donovanainsley/movie-maestro/README.md

 Movie Maestro is a quiz game for movie enthusiasts where each question is infused with a touch of nostalgia.
 There are 10 questions to answer, all about movies.
 Play and then challenge yourself to beat your top score by playing again.

+## User Experience (UX)

+- ### User Stories

+   - **First Time User Goals**

+      1. As a first time user, I want to know what the quiz is about and how to play.
+      1. As a first time user, I want the quiz to be fun and engaging.
+      1. As a first time user, I want to navigate through the quiz quickly and easily.

+   - **Returning User Goals**

+      1. As a returning user, I want to view my previous scores so that I may improve them.
+      1. As a returning user, I'd like there to be a large pool of questions available to keep the game challenging and replayable.

+   - **Frequent User Goals**

+      - Frequent user goals would be the same as a returning user, due to the basic nature of the quiz.

 - ### Design

   - #### Colour Scheme